Tomas-Zazueta/zazueta.info/_posts/2025-06-05-zazueta-origins.md

 What I also find interesting is how Zazueta may have been originally spelled! **Sasoeta** - Imagine a world where we didn't need to sit in the back of class!

-Buber notes that Sasoeta specifically comes from Lasarte.
+Buber notes that Sasoeta specifically comes from **Lasarte**.
 Whether this is an older version of Zazueta/Sasoreta or a place name, I am pleased to tell you that [it is definitely a place](https://en.wikipedia.org/wiki/Lasarte-Oria):
 ![](assets/img/Lasarte.jpg)

 Anybody want to plan a trip?
 I still need to find a place that teaches Basque.